Call or text now 847-635-8200

 Steven H. Fagan

-Steve Fagan earned his law degree from Chicago-Kent College of Law, is a member of the NCDD, NACDL, ISBA and a founding member of the DUIDLA.
-He is published and has taught CLE for lawyers on subjects such as sex offenses, DUI and criminal defense, focuses on trial work and Real Estate closings
+Steve Fagan focuses on Estate Planning, as well as criminal and DUI defense.
+He earned his law degree from Chicago-Kent College of Law and undergraduate degree from the University of Illinois, and earned Smicha (rabbinic ordination) from Machon Lemaan Yilmedu. is a member of the NCDD, NACDL, ISBA and a founding member of the DUIDLA.
+He is published and has taught CLE for lawyers on subjects such as sex offenses, DUI and criminal defense, focuses on trial work and Estate Planning

 Comments